 When and where to locate Ophiuchus.
 The best time to observe Ophiuchus is during a Northern Hemisphere summer or a Southern Hemisphere winter.
 From the Northern Hemisphere, late July and early August present this constellation high in the southern sky at nightfall and early evening.
 It’s seen in the southwest sky on autumn evenings in the Northern Hemisphere.

 Deep-sky objects in Ophiuchus.
-Ophiuchus boasts of numerous globular clusters.
+On a night when the moon is absent, take your binoculars and use them to scan Ophiuchus, which lies near the band of the Milky Way and so has many deep-sky wonders.
+Ophiuchus boasts of numerous globular clusters, for example.
 The two easiest globular clusters to see with ordinary binoculars are M10 and M12, as shown on the above chart.
 Through binoculars, they look like faint puffs of light, but with the telescope, you begin to see these globular clusters for what they really are.
 They are immense stellar cities spanning a hundred to a few hundred light-years in diameter, teeming with hundreds of thousands of stars.

 Ophiuchus in myth and star lore.
-In Greek sky lore, Ophiuchus represents Asclepius, the legendary physician holding the great serpent or snake.
-Depending on how it’s used, the snake’s venom can either kill or cure.
+In Greek sky lore, Ophiuchus represents Asclepius – said to have been the first doctor – always depicted holding a great serpent or snake.
+Depending on how it’s used, a snake’s venom can either kill or cure.
 It’s said that Asclepius concocted a potion from this snake venom, the blood of the Gorgon monster and an unknown herb to bring the dead back to life.
 This greatly alarmed the gods as it threatened to undo the natural order of things.

 As the good doctor was trying to bring Orion the Hunter back to life, the god of the Underworld pleaded to Zeus, the king of the gods, to reconsider the ramifications of the death of death.
 Apparently his argument swayed the king of the gods.
 Zeus confiscated the potion, removed Asclepius from Earth and placed the gifted physician into the starry heavens.

 We hardly know how the god of the Underworld made his appeal.
 Perhaps he said only that which never lives never dies, and that no mortal can have one without the other.
 The absence of death means the absence – not the continuance – of life.
-Sophocles may have expressed the myth’s inherent message when saying, “Better to die, and sleep the never-waking sleep, than linger on and dare to live when the soul’s life is gone.”
+Sophocles may have expressed the myth’s inherent message when saying:

 Possibly, the poet T.S.
 Eliot reechoed the theme of the ever-living story in his Four Quartets: